Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.8Location

-Why for a family holiday — Fairmont Kea Lani Maui is the only all-suite resort on the south coast of Maui — every room is a one-bedroom suite or larger, with separate sitting room and bedroom, plus a private balcony.
-Three hundred and seventy suites and 37 villas, the upper-tier two-bedroom Kea Lani Villa …
+Why for a family holiday: Fairmont Kea Lani Maui is the only all-suite resort on the south coast of Maui, every room is a one-bedroom suite or larger, with separate sitting room and bedroom, plus a private balcony.
+Three hundred and seventy suites and 37 villas; the two-bedroom villas add private plunge pools and direct beach access, and the all-suite format is the family default for a reason.

 Best room: Kea Lani Villa (the two-bedroom flagship with private plunge pool) or One-Bedroom Suite for the entry-level all-suite product.